jameshughes89/cs102/src/site/assignments/country-catalogue/country-catalogue.rst

 details of the ``Country`` objects within the new ``CountryCatalogue`` are added to a string that is then ultimately saved to a csv file.

+There are no unit tests for ``main``.
+To test it, simply run it and check if it works as expected.

 .. note::